yegor256/blog/_posts/2021/feb/2021-02-10-dataization.md

 place: Moscow, Russia
 tags: oop eolang
 description: |
-  Objects are purely declarative and passive entities in EOLANG, which become alive when being requested to turn themselves into data.
+  Objects are purely declarative and passive entities in EO, which become alive when being requested to turn themselves into data.
 keywords: